Finding a consistent starting lineup was nearly impossible for Rice football in 2018, something they’ll look to change next season.

 The plethora of freshman who played meaningful roles last season are sophomores (or redshirt freshmen) now.
 In theory, it should be harder for so many true freshmen to contribute in similar ways in 2019 because of the experience of the group ahead of them.

 Each side of the ball repeated a lineup just once.
 They’ll look to grow that consistency this season.
-Rice will likely start less true freshman in 2019, opening the door for less varied starting lineups and more consistent play from the team as a whole.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+Rice will likely start less true freshman in 2019, opening the door for less varied starting lineups and more consistent play from the team as a whole.Join The Roost.
+React to stories and news in the forum.
+Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
 We are your No. 1 source for Rice Athletics News.

 - Rice Tennis: Tough injury luck leaves Owls wishing for 2019 mulligan

 - Rice Tennis and the Zoom call heard ’round the world

 - Rice Football Film Room: Meet transfer quarterback Mike Collins